 Testifying to the Qur’an’s inimitability does not imply accepting its Divinity

-A valid contention concerning academic testimonies on the Qur’an’s inimitability is that these scholars agree that the Qur’an cannot be imitated, yet they have not concluded that it is a divine text.
+A valid contention concerning academic testimonies of the Qur’an’s inimitability, is that the scholars who agree that the Qur’an cannot be imitated have not concluded that it is a divine text.
 The problem with this contention is that it conflates testifying to the Qur’an’s inimitability with inference to the best explanation.
 The argument I am presenting in this essay does not conclude the divinity of the Qur’an from the statements of scholars.
 Rather, it articulates that the best explanation to elucidate the inimitability of the Qur’an is that it came from God.
-Whether these scholars accept the inference, or the divinity of the Qur’an, is irrelevant.
-The statements of the scholars are used as evidence for the Qur’an’s inimitability and not that it is best explained by God.
+Whether these scholars accept the inference or the divinity of the Qur’an, is irrelevant.
+The statements of the scholars are used as evidence for the Qur’an’s inimitability, not that it is best explained by God.
 The argument infers from the text’s inimitability, not from conclusions the scholars may have drawn from the fact that it cannot be imitated.
 It must be pointed out that these scholars may not have been presented with an argument that presents an inference to the best explanation, or they may have not reflected on the philosophical implications of the Qur’an’s inimitability.
 These academics may even deny the God explanation because they adopt philosophical naturalism.
 The belief in naturalism will deter them from concluding anything about the supernatural.